 - Barbados – Barbados Nutrition Study Research Center

-- Epidemiological and socio-cultural landscape of schizophrenia in rural Ethiopia: Researchers in rural Ethiopia have found the prevalence of schizophrenia to be 5:1 in males versus females, which differs substantially from prevalence ratios of 1:1 found in developed countries where the bulk of such research originates.
-Through the current epidemiological, mixed qualitative-quantitative study, we seek to gain a better understanding of the potential causes or explanations for the high gender difference in prevalence of schizophrenia in rural Ethiopia.
+- Epidemiological and socio-cultural landscape of schizophrenia in rural Ethiopia: Researchers in rural Ethiopia have found the male-to-female prevalence of schizophrenia to be 5:1, which differs substantially from prevalence ratios of 1:1 found in developed countries where the bulk of such research originates.
+Through the current epidemiological, mixed-methods study, we seek to gain a better understanding of the potential causes or explanations for the gender difference in the prevalence of schizophrenia in rural Ethiopia.

 - PTSD Intervention for People with Severe Mental Illness in Primary Care Settings in Low- and Middle-Income Countries: This NIH-funded research initiative is to assess the feasibility and efficacy of implementing the Brief Relaxation, Education And Trauma Healing (BREATHE) intervention for the treatment of PTSD in primary care clinic settings in rural Ethiopia.

-- Liberia: Our researchers have been involved in collaborations with the University of Liberia and the Ministry of Health and Social Welfare (MOHSW) of Liberia for over a decade.
-The partnership began as US and Liberian researchers conducted a needs assessment of mental health issues in Liberia in order to inform the development of the country’s first National Mental Health Policy, which was signed into law in 2007.
-In 2016, we facilitated and supported Liberia’s second psychiatrist, who has already been instrumental in helping inpatients at the country’s only psychiatric hospital, many of whom had been institutionalized for months or even years, to be safely discharged and returned home to their loved ones.
+- Liberia: Our researchers have been involved in collaborations with the University of Liberia and the Liberia Ministry of Health and Social Welfare (MOHSW) for over a decade.
+The partnership began as U.S. and Liberian researchers conducted a needs assessment of mental health issues in Liberia in order to inform the development of the country’s first National Mental Health Policy, which was enacted in 2009.
+In 2016, we facilitated and supported Liberia’s second psychiatrist, who has been instrumental in helping inpatients at the country’s only psychiatric hospital, many of whom had been institutionalized for months or even years, to be safely discharged and returned home to their loved ones.

-- Somaliland Neurology and Psychiatry Residency Program: In collaboration with the University of Hargeisa in Somaliland and the Minister of Health of Somaliland we have established the country’s first integrated neurology and psychiatry residency program.
-The first cohort of residents have been selected and will begin the residency in Spring 2017.
+- Somaliland Neurology and Psychiatry Residency Program: In collaboration with the University of Hargeisa in Somaliland and the Minister of Health of Somaliland, we have established the country’s first integrated neurology and psychiatry residency program.
+The first cohort of residents have been selected and began the residency in Spring 2017.

 - Collaboration with the Lesotho-Boston Health Alliance (LeBoHA): LeBoHA was established over a decade ago and seeks to strengthen management, policy, planning and clinical capacity in the health sector of Lesotho.
 LeBoHA is led by Dr. Brian Jack, Chief of Family Medicine at the BU School of Medicine.
 Researchers in the Department of Psychiatry recently traveled to Lesotho with Dr. Jack and are pursuing a collaboration to integrate mental health care into primary care through the training of in-country nurses.

-For more information about the Global Local Center for Mental Health Disparities, please contact:
+For more information about the Global and Local Center for Mental Health Disparities, please contact:

 Christina P.C.
 Borba, PhD, MPH